 Appeals for additional financial aid will not be considered unless all forms of previously offered financial aid have been accepted (federal work-study, PLUS loans, etc.).
 Additional aid can only be awarded if funds are available.

 Estimated Annual Income

-Also required is a letter of explanation, a copy of your 2016 federal income tax return and W-2 forms, or your parents', or both.
+Also required is a letter of explanation, a copy of your 2020 federal income tax return and W-2 forms (or schedule C's if they are self employed), or your parents', or both.

 Please contact the Financial Aid Office to inquire about any and all specific required documentation for your request.